ddrone/adventures-in-compilation/README.md

 - [x] Check that explicate control works similarly to the book (it's not, but it's close enough.
 Not sure how to make it match though)
 - [x] Add new X86 constructs to its abstract syntax
 - [x] Implement printing those new X86 constructs into concrete syntax used by GCC
+- [ ] Create a module for directed graphs
+- [ ] Convert C-like IR module to a directed graph of jumps needed for liveness analysis
-- [ ] Implement topological sorting
+- [ ] Implement topological sorting for arbitrary graphs
 - [ ] Implement liveness analysis for acyclic CFG

 ## Adventure 5: back to actual compilation; implement register allocation for LVar